andreas-christian/Go-Db2/README.md

 # Go Db2 Tutorial

-In the following sections we explain each of the sample programs in more detail.
+In the following sections, we explain each of the sample programs in more detail.
+The *Go* code of each sample program is listed at the end of each section.

 ## connect.go